AndreaCignoni/pands-problem-sheet/README.md

 My main point of reference here was [geeksforgeeks.org](https://www.geeksforgeeks.org/reading-writing-text-files-python/).

 Since the only operation required was to read the information the file contained, I have performed the opening in a **"r"** mode and then , in order to perform the vowel "e" counter, stored the same file in the variable "*f*".
+In relation to the **UTF-8 encoding system**, it was added here to translate any Unicode character to a matching unique binary string.
 The counter was subsequently initialized using the Python built-in **e_count** function that could return the count of a designeted element in the text.

 - **e_count = 0**